kivy-garden/garden.rotabox/README.md

 ## Warning:
 ### Still working on the editor.
-### It's main output (the clipboard) should work fine, but any saved projects (json files opened by the editor), won't be compatible with the next version.
+### Its main output (the clipboard) should work fine, but any saved projects (json files opened by the editor), won't be compatible with the next version.